Flushing hydrant

 A flushing hydrant is a hydrant that is used for flushing a water line of silt, rust, debris, or stagnant water.
 Many water utilities use standard fire hydrants for flushing their lines.
 Specialized flushing hydrants are often smaller and less expensive than a fire hydrant to reduce cost where fire fighting use is not needed or practical.
-Flushing hydrants typically only have one outlet, in contrast to fire hydrants, which normally have two or three.
+Many flushing hydrants are "unidirectional": they only have one outlet, in contrast to fire hydrants, which normally have two or three.

 Flushing hydrants are commonly installed at the end of dead-end water lines.